pranavperiyasamy41/Sweet-Delights-Cafe/README.md

 ---

 **Sweet Delights Bakery** - Where every bite is baked with love and perfection.
-Experience the finest baked goods made with premium ingredients and crafted with passion.
+Experience the finest baked goods made with premium ingredients and crafted with passion.<!-- COMMIT: 2025-08-04T09:00:00 - 1346765260 -->